cloudflare/cloudflare-docs/products/logs/src/content/logpush/index.md

 Currently, Logpush is available to customers on the Cloudflare Enterprise plan and for the following services:
 - Amazon S3
+- Datadog
 - Google Cloud Storage (GCS)
 - Microsoft Azure
+- Splunk
 - Sumo Logic

-Customers using IBM Cloud Internet Services (CIS) on Enterprise accounts, powered by Cloudflare, can push their logs to [IBM's Cloud Object Storage (COS)](https://cloud.ibm.com/docs/cis?topic=cis-logpush)
+Customers using IBM Cloud Internet Services (CIS) on Enterprise accounts powered by Cloudflare can push their logs to [IBM's Cloud Object Storage (COS)](https://cloud.ibm.com/docs/cis?topic=cis-logpush)

 Cloudflare Logpush also supports S3-compatible endpoints in an API-only beta, which includes:
 - [Digital Ocean Spaces](https://www.digitalocean.com/docs/spaces/)